Kansas City Juvenile Delinquency

 You've probably seen TV shows where a cop arrests someone and says, "You have the right to remain silent; anything you say can and will be used against you in a court of law…" and so on.
-Police advising people of certain rights before questioning them is an example a constitutional protection, and juveniles are afforded many of the same protections given to adults.
-In re Gault, 387 U.S. 1 (1967) (juveniles entitled to notice of the charges, counsel, confrontation of witnesses, and the privilege against self-incrimination).
+Police advising people of certain rights before questioning them is an example a constitutional protection.
+Children are afforded many of the same protections given to adults.
+See In re Gault, 387 U.S. 1 (1967) (juveniles entitled to notice of the charges, counsel, confrontation of witnesses, and the privilege against self-incrimination).
 Constitutional law is a beast in itself, so for purposes here, we'll keep things focused on some basic protections in the Missouri juvenile justice system.

 Juvenile Miranda Warnings

-Like our above example, when juveniles are arrested in Missouri, law enforcement officials are required to advise them that:
+Like our above example, when children are arrested in Missouri, law enforcement officials are required to advise them that:

 They have the right to remain silent;